molstar/mol-view-stories/docs/docs/faq-troubleshooting.md

 ### File Formats and Data

 **Q: What file formats can I upload?**
-A: MolViewStories supports common molecular structure formats including:
-- PDB files (.pdb)
-- CIF files (.cif, .mmcif)
-- MOL files (.mol)
-- SDF files (.sdf)
-- MMTF files (.mmtf)
+A: MolViewStories supports all file formats supported [MolViewSpec](https://molstar.org/mol-view-spec).
+Your favorite format isn't supported?
+Raise an issue on the [project's GitHub](https://github.com/molstar/mol-view-spec/)

 **Q: Can I use my own experimental structures?**
 A: Absolutely!
 Upload your own structure files using the "Assets" menu.
 This is perfect for unpublished structures or experimental data.

 **Q: What's the file size limit?**
-A: Individual files can be up to 50 MB, and each user gets 100 MB of total storage space for assets.
+A: Individual story sessions can be up to 50 MB, and each user gets up to 100 sessions.

 **Q: Can I load structures directly from databases?**
 A: Yes!
 You can load structures directly from: